-Born and raised in the small town of Tarboro, North Carolina, she graduated from St. Mary’s School in Raleigh, NC, and from the University of Virginia.
-Frances is the proud aunt of four, a step-mother and grandmother; and she serves on the board of the St Paul’s Cathedral Trust in America and on the advisory boards of the Horticultural Society of New York and the Empowers Africa foundation.
-She lives in New York City.
+Born and raised in Tarboro, North Carolina, she graduated from St. Mary’s School in Raleigh, North Caroline, and from the University of Virginia.
+Frances is the proud aunt of four, a step-mother and grandmother; and she serves on the board of the St Paul’s Cathedral Trust in America and is a founding member of the Cherokee Garden Library National Council.
+She sits also on the advisory boards of the Horticultural Society of New York and the Empowers Africa foundation.
+Frances divides her time between New York City, the English Cotswolds, and the world.

 Books